azabiong/vim-highlighter/README.md

 ## Key Map

- The plugin uses the following default key mappings which you can assign in the configuration file.
+ The plugin uses the following assignable key mapping variables that can be defined in the configuration file:

  ```vim
    let HiSet   = 'f<CR>'